smswithoutborders/documentation/docs/contributing/gateway-client.md

 sidebar_position: 4
 ---

-# SMSWithoutBorders Gateway clients
+# RelaySMS Gateway clients

 Gateway Client is a linux SMS management Gateway.
 It can both receive and send out SMS messages using the Linux ModemManager utilities.
 It is aimed at being a complete toolset of everything SMS linux.
 It functions best with USB 2G/3G Modems

 :::tip What you'll learn

-* How to setup and use Gateway Clients
+- How to setup and use Gateway Clients

 The most recent version of this guide can be found in the [`github reposistory`](https://github.com/smswithoutborders/SMSWithoutBorders-Gateway-Client)

 :::